MyPortugalHoliday.com

 The Parque do Baluarte garden and the Rendilheira statue

 A scenic 7km hiking trail or bike ride follows the coastal road around the western edge of the Peniche peninsula.
-Each time I return to Peniche, I make a point of walking this route, it remains the best way to experience the raw Atlantic coastline.
+I love this hike, with the wild power of the Atlantic Ocean crashing on the cliffs far below and the strong northerly ‘Nortada’ winds cooling even the hottest of days.
 The trail starts from the northern side of Peniche on the Estrada Marginal Norte, passing the Cruz dos Remédios viewpoint and Santuário de Nossa Senhora dos Remédios before reaching the lighthouse and Nau dos Corvos.
-For the return, follow the Estrada Marginal Sul, which passes jagged cliffs and the sheltered beaches of the southern coastline.
-Allow around two hours for the full loop at a leisurely pace.
+For the return, I follow the Estrada Marginal Sul, which passes jagged cliffs and the sheltered beaches of the southern coastline.
+When I do the hike, I give myself around two hours at a leisurely pace.

 Insight: The Peniche peninsula dates from the early Jurassic period (183 million years ago) and is much older than the rest of mainland Portugal.
-Peniche was originally an island, connected to the mainland over millennia by siltation and oceanic forces.
-This explains why the peninsula looks so different from the surrounding coastline.
+Peniche was originally an island, which became connected to the mainland over millennia by siltation and oceanic forces.
+This is why the peninsula's rocks and landscapes appear so different from the surrounding coastline.

 Cabo Carvoeiro Peniche